ShaqeelAhmad/fuyunix/README.md

 \* I have only tried with tcc, gcc and clang; I mostly use tcc and might forget to test with gcc / clang.

+# Contributing
+No. I'm learning SDL and game programming so no.

 # Portablility
 I use Linux and can't guarantee that the program will work on other operating systems

+# Goals
+- A small map with at least 10 levels
+- Multiplayer support

+# What will NOT be added
+* Joystick / gamepad support.
+I don't have one to try it out.

 # Files
 `src/` directory contains the source code